TritonDataCenter/sdc-cloudapi/docs/index.md

 existing `type` (now deprecated), and a `docker` boolean attribute as well, which indicates whether a machine is a Docker container or not.
 The version also makes a breaking change to the attribute `type` on images.
 ListDatasets/GetDataset have been removed.

-# Appendix F: SDC 6.5 Support

-**Version 6.5 of the API will not be supported longer than a period of six months after the public release of SDC 7.0.**

-During this period, backwards compatibility will be granted in order to give 3rd-party software built on top of the previous API version time enough to migrate to the new version.
+The deprecated 6.5 API support, and most related 6.5-isms, have been removed.
+The `default` attribute on packages is deprecated, since it only had meaning in 6.5.

 <p style="min-height: 31px; margin-top: 60px; border-top: 1px solid #ccc; border-bottom: 1px solid #ccc; padding: 10px 0">